browserengineering/book/book/visual-effects.md

  [overflow-doc]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout/Flow_Layout_and_Overflow

-*Touch input*: Many desktop (and all mobile, of course) screensn these days support touch and multitouch input.
+*Touch input*: Many desktop (and all mobile, of course) screens these days support touch and multitouch input.
 And SDL has [APIs][sdl-touch] to support it.
 Implement a touch-input variant of `click`.^[You might want to go back and look at a go-further block in [Chapter 7](chrome.md) for some